corimf/build-tools/README.md

    (mobilespec-platform-tag).
 Within those, you can use the command './cordova/run' to build and run the projects.
 Edit the www files as needed to debug an issue.

+# Creating mobilespec for Worklight

+To get mobilespec running inside a Worklight project, follow these steps:

+1. Ensure you have the cordova-mobile-spec repo cloned and checked out at the version you need.
+1. Run "perl build-tools/mobilespec-for-worklight.pl <cordova version>", i.e. perl build-tools/mobilespec-for-worklight.pl 3.4
+1. A directory 'mobilespec-for-worklight' will be created.
+Copy all of the files from that directory into the 'common' directory in your Worklight project.
+Allow the necessary files to be overwritten.
+1. Copy the whitelist from mobilespec's config.xml to the config.xml in your Worklight project located in yourProject -> apps -> yourProject -> whatever platform -> native